 and/or Stories about ASA Adventures (fact or fiction).

-media are both welcome.
-State all particulars for
+or magnetic media are both welcome.
+State all particulars

-to include ALL submissions but suitability for inclusion
+do my best to include ALL submissions but suitability

 |Voices Under Berlin

 - The Tale of a Monterey

 The 9539th does to the Secret

 Cold War what the 4077th did to the Korean War